SESYNC-ci/lesson-style/docs/_slides/git.md

 You can start the terminal form the JupyterLab launcher.

-1. Log into (SESYNC's Jupyter Server)[https://jupyter.sesync.org]
+1. Log into (SESYNC's Jupyter Server)[https://jupyter.sesync.org].
-2. Go to **File -> New Launcher**
+2. Go to **File -> New Launcher**.
 3. Click on Terminal.
-The terminal will open in a new tab
+The terminal will open in a new tab.

 ![]({% include asset.html path="images/terminal_jupyter.png" %}){:.nobox}
 {:.captioned}